 How do I get a median mowed?

 If a median needs to be mowed, contact the Parks and Recreation Department with a detailed description of the problem and the address of the median.
 The medians are mowed every two weeks from spring to fall.
-However, if there is a concern that one has not been maintained contact the Parks & Recreation Department.
+To report a concern that one has not been maintained contact the Parks & Recreation Department.

 Can my neighborhood organization plant trees along streets in our neighborhood?

-Tree planting on private property does not need the approval of the City.
-However, if you want to plant trees in the right-of-way, between the curb and the sidewalk, you will need the approval of multiple city departments and must have a right-of-way agreement executed.
-If the planting is approved, it is the responsibility of the property owner to maintain any plantings.For additional information, call the Parks & Recreation Department.
+Tree planting on private property does not require the approval of the City.
+Planting trees in the right-of-way requires the execution of a right-of-way agreement and approval of multiple City departments.
+If the planting is approved, it is the responsibility of the property owner to maintain any plantings.For additional information, contact the Parks & Recreation Department.

-How do we change the name of a street in our neighborhood?
+How do I change the name of a street in my neighborhood?

-If you or your organization would like to submit a name change for a street in your neighborhood, contact the Department of Public Works at 817-459-6550.
-Once the request is received, the Department of Public Works will check with the Building Inspections Division, 9-1-1, and the Post Office for any objections.
+If you, or your organization, would like to submit a name change request for a street in your neighborhood, contact the Traffic Engineering Division of the Department of Public Works and Transportation, at 817-459-6550.
+Upon receipt, the Department of Public Works and Transportation will coordinate with the Community Development and Planning Department, 9-1-1, and the United States Post Office to verify there are no objections.
 If there are no objections, surveys are mailed to the property owners on the street, and the City Council votes whether to change the street name.